Bronchogenic Carcinoma

 4 main types account for over 90% of Lung Cancers

-6.)
-Another aspect of Lung cancer is invasion from another source outside of the lungs.
+– This cancer is when there is an invasion from another source outside of the lungs.